 VIGELAND: Scott Olson shot the photo in the chaos on the run.
 He couldn't see what happened to the young man.
 And it wasn't until later when he realized what he had captured.

 OLSON: You don't see everything at that moment.
-In fact, I didn't even realize how heavily harmed those police were until I started doing my edit later.
+In fact, I didn't even realize how heavily armed those police were until I started doing my edit later.

 VIGELAND: The result was a scene shared countless times online, in newspapers is in the U.S. and around the world.
 Olson is also a former Marine, and the scenes in Ferguson surprised him as he's taken photos of police staring down rifle scopes on the street.